reddelexc/hackerone-reports/tops_by_program/TOPUSDEPTOFDEFENSE.md

 219. [File Upload Restriction Bypass](https://hackerone.com/reports/259913) to U.S. Dept Of Defense - 5 upvotes, $0
 220. [Full Account Take-Over of ████████ Members via IDOR](https://hackerone.com/reports/847452) to U.S. Dept Of Defense - 5 upvotes, $0
 221. [[Critical] Insufficient Access Control On Registration Page of Webapps Website Allows Privilege Escalation to Administrator ](https://hackerone.com/reports/796379) to U.S. Dept Of Defense - 5 upvotes, $0
-222. [Stored XSS at ██████userprofile.aspx](https://hackerone.com/reports/901377) to U.S. Dept Of Defense - 5 upvotes, $0
+222. [Reflected XSS and HTML Injectionon a DoD website](https://hackerone.com/reports/859342) to U.S. Dept Of Defense - 5 upvotes, $0
-223. [ SharePoint Web Services Exposed to Anonymous Access Users](https://hackerone.com/reports/807915) to U.S. Dept Of Defense - 5 upvotes, $0
+223. [Stored XSS at ██████userprofile.aspx](https://hackerone.com/reports/901377) to U.S. Dept Of Defense - 5 upvotes, $0
-224. [Stored XSS via Comment Form at ████████](https://hackerone.com/reports/915073) to U.S. Dept Of Defense - 5 upvotes, $0
+224. [ SharePoint Web Services Exposed to Anonymous Access Users](https://hackerone.com/reports/807915) to U.S. Dept Of Defense - 5 upvotes, $0
-225. [{███} It is posible download all information and files via S3 Bucket  Misconfiguration](https://hackerone.com/reports/998981) to U.S. Dept Of Defense - 5 upvotes, $0
+225. [Stored XSS via Comment Form at ████████](https://hackerone.com/reports/915073) to U.S. Dept Of Defense - 5 upvotes, $0
-226. [Persistent XSS vulnerability on a DoD website](https://hackerone.com/reports/187759) to U.S. Dept Of Defense - 4 upvotes, $0
+226. [{███} It is posible download all information and files via S3 Bucket  Misconfiguration](https://hackerone.com/reports/998981) to U.S. Dept Of Defense - 5 upvotes, $0
-227. [Cross-site scripting vulnerability on a DoD website](https://hackerone.com/reports/184575) to U.S. Dept Of Defense - 4 upvotes, $0
+227. [Persistent XSS vulnerability on a DoD website](https://hackerone.com/reports/187759) to U.S. Dept Of Defense - 4 upvotes, $0
-228. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/186315) to U.S. Dept Of Defense - 4 upvotes, $0
+228. [Cross-site scripting vulnerability on a DoD website](https://hackerone.com/reports/184575) to U.S. Dept Of Defense - 4 upvotes, $0
-229. [HTML Injection/Load Images vulnerability on a DoD website](https://hackerone.com/reports/195356) to U.S. Dept Of Defense - 4 upvotes, $0
+229. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/186315) to U.S. Dept Of Defense - 4 upvotes, $0
-230. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/193436) to U.S. Dept Of Defense - 4 upvotes, $0
+230. [HTML Injection/Load Images vulnerability on a DoD website](https://hackerone.com/reports/195356) to U.S. Dept Of Defense - 4 upvotes, $0
-231. [Reflected XSS on a DoD website](https://hackerone.com/reports/193481) to U.S. Dept Of Defense - 4 upvotes, $0
+231. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/193436) to U.S. Dept Of Defense - 4 upvotes, $0
-232. [Reflected XSS on a DoD website](https://hackerone.com/reports/194294) to U.S. Dept Of Defense - 4 upvotes, $0
+232. [Reflected XSS on a DoD website](https://hackerone.com/reports/193481) to U.S. Dept Of Defense - 4 upvotes, $0
-233. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/212022) to U.S. Dept Of Defense - 4 upvotes, $0
+233. [Reflected XSS on a DoD website](https://hackerone.com/reports/194294) to U.S. Dept Of Defense - 4 upvotes, $0
-234. [Reflected XSS on a DoD website](https://hackerone.com/reports/190427) to U.S. Dept Of Defense - 4 upvotes, $0
+234. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/212022) to U.S. Dept Of Defense - 4 upvotes, $0
-235. [Reflected XSS vulnerability on a DoD website](https://hackerone.com/reports/187822) to U.S. Dept Of Defense - 4 upvotes, $0
+235. [Reflected XSS on a DoD website](https://hackerone.com/reports/190427) to U.S. Dept Of Defense - 4 upvotes, $0
-236. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/197055) to U.S. Dept Of Defense - 4 upvotes, $0
+236. [Reflected XSS vulnerability on a DoD website](https://hackerone.com/reports/187822) to U.S. Dept Of Defense - 4 upvotes, $0
-237. [Cross-site request forgery (CSRF) vulnerability in a DoD website](https://hackerone.com/reports/202808) to U.S. Dept Of Defense - 4 upvotes, $0
+237. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/197055) to U.S. Dept Of Defense - 4 upvotes, $0
-238. [Reflected XSS vulnerability on a DoD website](https://hackerone.com/reports/184125) to U.S. Dept Of Defense - 4 upvotes, $0
+238. [Cross-site request forgery (CSRF) vulnerability in a DoD website](https://hackerone.com/reports/202808) to U.S. Dept Of Defense - 4 upvotes, $0
-239. [Information disclosure vulnerability in a DoD website](https://hackerone.com/reports/186308) to U.S. Dept Of Defense - 4 upvotes, $0
+239. [Reflected XSS vulnerability on a DoD website](https://hackerone.com/reports/184125) to U.S. Dept Of Defense - 4 upvotes, $0
-240. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/192079) to U.S. Dept Of Defense - 4 upvotes, $0
+240. [Information disclosure vulnerability in a DoD website](https://hackerone.com/reports/186308) to U.S. Dept Of Defense - 4 upvotes, $0
-241. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/192110) to U.S. Dept Of Defense - 4 upvotes, $0
+241. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/192079) to U.S. Dept Of Defense - 4 upvotes, $0
-242. [SQL injection vulnerability in a DoD website](https://hackerone.com/reports/195051) to U.S. Dept Of Defense - 4 upvotes, $0
+242. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/192110) to U.S. Dept Of Defense - 4 upvotes, $0
-243. [Reflective XSS vulnerability on a DoD website](https://hackerone.com/reports/183854) to U.S. Dept Of Defense - 4 upvotes, $0
+243. [SQL injection vulnerability in a DoD website](https://hackerone.com/reports/195051) to U.S. Dept Of Defense - 4 upvotes, $0
-244. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/217747) to U.S. Dept Of Defense - 4 upvotes, $0
+244. [Reflective XSS vulnerability on a DoD website](https://hackerone.com/reports/183854) to U.S. Dept Of Defense - 4 upvotes, $0
-245. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/202619) to U.S. Dept Of Defense - 4 upvotes, $0
+245. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/217747) to U.S. Dept Of Defense - 4 upvotes, $0
-246. [Remote Code Execution (RCE) vulnerability in multiple DoD websites](https://hackerone.com/reports/231687) to U.S. Dept Of Defense - 4 upvotes, $0
+246. [SQL injection vulnerability on a DoD website](https://hackerone.com/reports/202619) to U.S. Dept Of Defense - 4 upvotes, $0
-247. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/227643) to U.S. Dept Of Defense - 4 upvotes, $0
+247. [Remote Code Execution (RCE) vulnerability in multiple DoD websites](https://hackerone.com/reports/231687) to U.S. Dept Of Defense - 4 upvotes, $0
-248. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/210525) to U.S. Dept Of Defense - 4 upvotes, $0
+248. [Cross-site scripting (XSS) vulnerability on a DoD website](https://hackerone.com/reports/227643) to U.S. Dept Of Defense - 4 upvotes, $0
-249. [Cross-site scripting (XSS) on a DoD website](https://hackerone.com/reports/203060) to U.S. Dept Of Defense - 4 upvotes, $0
+249. [Information disclosure vulnerability on a DoD website](https://hackerone.com/reports/210525) to U.S. Dept Of Defense - 4 upvotes, $0
-250. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/227587) to U.S. Dept Of Defense - 4 upvotes, $0
+250. [Cross-site scripting (XSS) on a DoD website](https://hackerone.com/reports/203060) to U.S. Dept Of Defense - 4 upvotes, $0
-251. [Admin panel take over | User info leakage | Mass Comprimise](https://hackerone.com/reports/428757) to U.S. Dept Of Defense - 4 upvotes, $0
+251. [SQL Injection vulnerability in a DoD website](https://hackerone.com/reports/227587) to U.S. Dept Of Defense - 4 upvotes, $0
-252. [Code reversion allowing SQLI again in ███████](https://hackerone.com/reports/348047) to U.S. Dept Of Defense - 4 upvotes, $0
+252. [Admin panel take over | User info leakage | Mass Comprimise](https://hackerone.com/reports/428757) to U.S. Dept Of Defense - 4 upvotes, $0
-253. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329400) to U.S. Dept Of Defense - 4 upvotes, $0
+253. [Code reversion allowing SQLI again in ███████](https://hackerone.com/reports/348047) to U.S. Dept Of Defense - 4 upvotes, $0
-254. [WebLogic Server Side Request Forgery](https://hackerone.com/reports/300513) to U.S. Dept Of Defense - 4 upvotes, $0
+254. [Remote Code Execution (RCE) in a DoD website](https://hackerone.com/reports/329400) to U.S. Dept Of Defense - 4 upvotes, $0
-255. [SharePoint exposed web services](https://hackerone.com/reports/300539) to U.S. Dept Of Defense - 4 upvotes, $0
+255. [WebLogic Server Side Request Forgery](https://hackerone.com/reports/300513) to U.S. Dept Of Defense - 4 upvotes, $0
-256. [[████████] Reflected XSS](https://hackerone.com/reports/499041) to U.S. Dept Of Defense - 4 upvotes, $0
+256. [SharePoint exposed web services](https://hackerone.com/reports/300539) to U.S. Dept Of Defense - 4 upvotes, $0
-257. [[███████] Reflected GET XSS (/mission.php?...&missionDate=*)](https://hackerone.com/reports/648298) to U.S. Dept Of Defense - 4 upvotes, $0
+257. [[████████] Reflected XSS](https://hackerone.com/reports/499041) to U.S. Dept Of Defense - 4 upvotes, $0
-258. [[██████████] Unauthorized access to admin panel](https://hackerone.com/reports/648222) to U.S. Dept Of Defense - 4 upvotes, $0
+258. [[███████] Reflected GET XSS (/mission.php?...&missionDate=*)](https://hackerone.com/reports/648298) to U.S. Dept Of Defense - 4 upvotes, $0
-259. [Unrestricted file upload leads to stored xss on https://████████/](https://hackerone.com/reports/854445) to U.S. Dept Of Defense - 4 upvotes, $0
+259. [[██████████] Unauthorized access to admin panel](https://hackerone.com/reports/648222) to U.S. Dept Of Defense - 4 upvotes, $0
-260. [Reflected XSS and HTML Injectionon a DoD website](https://hackerone.com/reports/859342) to U.S. Dept Of Defense - 4 upvotes, $0
+260. [Unrestricted file upload leads to stored xss on https://████████/](https://hackerone.com/reports/854445) to U.S. Dept Of Defense - 4 upvotes, $0
 261. [xmlrpc.php FILE IS enable which enables attacker to XSPA Brute-force and even Denial of Service(DOS), in https://████/xmlrpc.php](https://hackerone.com/reports/884756) to U.S. Dept Of Defense - 4 upvotes, $0
 262. [CSRF to account takeover in https://█████/](https://hackerone.com/reports/1018270) to U.S. Dept Of Defense - 4 upvotes, $0
 263. [DNS Misconfiguration](https://hackerone.com/reports/186316) to U.S. Dept Of Defense - 3 upvotes, $0